-Read on for all 30 picks, including a synopsis on each from FEISTY’s Katy Blackwood, and boot up the Spotify playlist below to fall in love with this week’s selections! ♥︎♥︎♥︎
+Read on for all 30 picks, including a synopsis on each from FEISTY’s Katy, and boot up the Spotify playlist below to fall in love with this week’s selections! ♥︎♥︎♥︎

 Love our music taste?
 Follow the playlist to hear your fresh dose of FEISTY Likes every weekend, and follow us on Twitter at @feistymag for the latest throughout the week.